DjFix/studioone_functions/README.md

 - **getChannelsByName** (name _[string]_, caseMatching _[bool]_)</br>
-Returns an array of mixer channels where the channel name contains the string.</br>
-Matching: 0 or none = no case sensitivity, 1 = case    sensitive matching
+Returns an array of mixer channels where the channel name contains the string.</br> Optional case sensitivy matching: 0 or none = no case sensitivity, 1 = case sensitive

 - **getFader** (channel _[object]_)</br>